ssmirr/appdev-chapters/nouns-verbs-and-grammar.md

 So: let's start to store our return values for future reference, instead of dropping them on the ground.
 We do this using **variables**, or as I like to think of them, _boxes_.
 Let's get our feet wet:

-Type the following and click "run":
+Type the following and click "run ▶":

 ```ruby
 s = "hello world!".upcase